Axway/api-builder-docs/content/en/docs/security_guide/_index.md

 #### Formatting strings

 Sometimes a configuration value is a composite of different environment values.
-For example, when you want a database URI and a separate database name.
-These can be formatted using the javascript [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) operator, \`\`.
+For example, when you want a JavaScript URI and a separate database name.
+These can be formatted using the JavaScript [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) operator, \`\`.

 ```javascript
 // ./conf/default.js